vivek-9941/vivek-9941/README.md

 ###

-<p align="left">My name is hemant and I'm a Computer Engineering Student, from PICT</p>
+<p align="left">My name is Vivek and I'm a Computer Engineering Student, from PICT</p>

 ###